fbpx

 Listeners have asked how both of them got involved in investigating criminal cases.

-In response, the podcast featured an episode with Riggs on July 4, 2022, explaining how he first got involved digging for information during the Watergate scandal case while working for Congressman Wright Patman.
+In response, the podcast featured an episode with Riggs on July 4, 2022, explaining how he first got involved in digging for information during the Watergate scandal case while working for Congressman Wright Patman.

 In this episode, we cover the highlights of Bill Johnston’s distinguished law career.